Victor-DM18/React_object_programming/README.md

 ## Functional component

-We declare a function who `return`
+We declare a variable `const` which is equal to a function and which  `return` something

 ```react
 const Hello = () => {